ali2kan/sira-dagster-core/README.md

 ### Adding New Pipelines

-Update `workspace.yaml` to add new pipeline locations:
+Update `workspace.yaml` to add new pipeline locations.
+See our [Code Location Template](https://github.com/ali2kan/sira-dagster-code-location) for implementation examples:

 ```yaml
 load_from: